 Contact a Dallas, Texas Criminal Defense Lawyer Today

 If you have been arrested or charged with a crime, don’t take risks with your freedom.
 Get in touch with a Dallas, Texas criminal defense lawyer as soon as possible.
-The criminal defense lawyers at Broden & Mickelsen are Board Certified in Criminal Law and Criminal Appellate Law by the Texas Board of Legal Specialization.
+The criminal defense lawyers at Broden & Mickelsen, LLP are Board Certified in Criminal Law and Criminal Appellate Law by the Texas Board of Legal Specialization.